Voldemond/Voldemond/README.md

 <h1 align="center">Hi 👋, I'm Kunal More</h1>
 <h3 align="center">Tech Journeyman | Embracing Challenges, Unleashing Potential</h3>
-<h3 align="center">👋 Hey there!
+<h5 align="left">👋 Hey there!
 I'm Kunal More, an avid explorer of the vast realm of technology.
 Currently pursuing my B.E. in IT from Mumbai University, I'm on an exhilarating journey of learning and embracing the wonders of new technologies.

 💡 Knowledgeable, performance-driven, and a stickler for details, I'm an IT enthusiast with an insatiable thirst for growth.
 I thrive on challenges and strive to push my limits to conquer new horizons in my career.